Set in the heart of East Devon, this family owned guest house, in the tiny village of Colyton, is the perfect place to decompress.

 Flick through the pages of the beautifully illustrated ‘Walks Book’ provided in each bedroom; it’s the perfect prompt for those keen to explore the area on foot.

 CF Top Tip: there’s an honesty bar under the stairs, should you get a little thirsty post-hike.

 The Food + Drink

-With homemade, locally sourced food cooked up by Hugo Guest and former River Cottage chef, Sam Lomas, breakfast through supper is a moreish affair at Glebe House.
+With homemade, locally sourced food cooked up by Hugo Guest and former River Cottage chef, Sam Lomas, breakfast through supper is a moreish affair.

 The Restaurant in Glebe House is open Thursday to Sunday, offering diners a set four-course menu based on what’s in season.
 Charged at £48 per head, precede meal with an aperitivo, choosing from a classic Negroni, Aperol spritz, and a Glebe elderflower gin fizz, at an additional fee.
 Served family style, Sunday lunch comprises of a quartet of courses and is charged at £35 per head.

 The To-Do List